Supreme Court questions Texas law banning most abortions

 The justices will hear a separate challenge to those decisions in a case over Mississippi’s ban on abortion after 15 weeks.
 Those arguments are set for Dec.
 1.

+The most direct reference to the Mississippi case came from Justice Samuel Alito, who asked if the decision by providers to stop doing abortions in Texas “is attributable to the fear of liability if Roe or Casey is altered?”

-Kagan told Judd E. Stone II, arguing for Texas, that until Texas passed its law, “no state dreamed” of trying to make an end-run around Supreme Court precedent in the same way.
+But most questions focused on the Texas law and how it has altered abortion in the state even before the high court has made any change in abortion law.
+Kagan told Stone that until Texas passed its law, “no state dreamed” of trying to make an end-run around Supreme Court precedent in the same way.

 If the Supreme Court doesn’t do anything about that, she said, it would be inviting states to try to flout precedent: “Guns.
 Same-sex marriage.
 Religious rights.
 Whatever you don’t like: go ahead,” she said.
 Kagan, who disagreed with her colleagues’ decision to let the law take effect, said Texas’ law has prevented women in Texas “from exercising a constitutional right.”